Mission

 The Role of Critical Social Science: A Missing Piece in the Puzzle

-While TTCIs have had success in reaching common understandings of the problem among natural scientists and non-academic partners, the role of social science perspectives continues to elude such initiatives.
-And while some forms of social science (e.g. psychology, economics) are increasingly successfully integrated, alternative knowledge communities, including critical social scientists continue to find themselves on the outside of TTCIs.
+While TTCIs have had success in reaching common understandings of the problem among natural scientists (NS) and non-academic partners, the role of social science perspectives continues to elude such initiatives.
+And while some forms of social science (e.g. psychology, economics = supporting the problem framing of NS) are increasingly successfully integrated, alternative knowledge communities, including critical social scientists (CSS)* continue to find themselves on the outside of TTCIs.

-Critical social scientists use critical theoretical perspectives on structural knowledge/power dynamics and their causal links with socio-ecological problems
+* CSS use critical theoretical perspectives on structural knowledge/power dynamics and their causal links with socio-ecological problems.